telerik/blazor-docs/knowledge-base/animationcontainer-close-on-outside-click.md

 ---
-title: Close AnimationContainer on Outside Click
+title: Close the AnimationContainer on Outside Click
-description: How to close the Telerik Blazor AnimationContainer when the user clicks outside it
+description: Learn how to close the Telerik UI for Blazor AnimationContainer when the user clicks outside the component.
 type: how-to
-page_title: Close Animation Container When Clicking Outside it
+page_title: Close the AnimationContainer When Users Click Outside It
 slug: animationcontainer-kb-close-on-outside-click
-position:
 tags: telerik, blazor, animationcontainer
 ticketid: 1588069, 1593919
 res_type: kb